franciscowendel/django-simple-project/README.md

 # django-simple-project
-_Just a simple Django project where you can save products (Name, Price, Stock and Image) in the database._
+_Just a simple Django project where you can save products (Name, Price, Stock and Image) in the database.
+API of products included!_

 **Como executar o projeto:**